rockman007372/Obsidian-Vault/Prime Attributes.md

 ## Example

-Suppose we have a table of customers with the following attributes: `customer_id, first_name, last_name, email, phone_number `
+Suppose we have a table of customers with the following attributes:
+- `customer_id, first_name, last_name, email, phone_number `

-If we choose `customer_id` as the primary key, then c`ustomer_id` is a prime attribute.
+- If we choose `customer_id` as the primary key, then `customer_id` is a prime attribute.

-If we choose a composite key consisting of `first_name, last_name, email`, then all three attributes are prime attributes.
+- If we choose a composite key consisting of `first_name, last_name, email`, then all three attributes are prime attributes.